Below-freezing temperatures set to sweep the country

 According to meteorologist Ryan Maue, the upper-level atmosphere configuration looks very similar in scale and magnitude to the January 2014 "polar vortex" that left the country in below-average temperatures for days.
 Luckily, next week's cold spell will last only a few days.

-Lake-effect snow will begin along the southern and eastern shores of the Great Lakes on Thursday and last until early Saturday.
-More than 4 million people are living in areas covered by a lake-effect snow warning, watch or advisory.
+Lake-effect snow started along the southern and eastern shores of the Great Lakes on Thursday and is expected to last until early Saturday.
+More than 5 million people are living in areas covered by a lake-effect snow warning, watch or advisory.

 The heaviest snow bands could bring over a foot of accumulation in the Upper Peninsula of Michigan and nearing 2 feet in parts of upstate New York.

-A strong storm entering the Northwest will bring snow Thursday and Friday, not only to the mountains but to lower elevations as well.
+A strong storm entering the Northwest will bring more snow on Friday, not only to the mountains but to lower elevations as well.

 About 10 million people are under winter storm warnings and winter weather advisories in the West.